Auditions Free | Free Audition Notices and Castings

 Be very careful when answering open call and auditions.
 When a real production company needs someone, they need someone specific, as in 8-9 year old Indian girl who can ride a horse.
 If you go to a casting and see tons of kids with nothing in common of different age groups, then it’s most likely a scam and be very skeptical.

-If it turn out to be a sales meeting, run.
+If it turns out to be a sales meeting, run.
 DO NOT allow your child to sit in.

 NEVER pay up front fees for anything.
-This is supposed to be a job, you know.
+This is supposed to be a job — meaning YOU get paid.

 Learn to read between the lines.

 Their commissions depend on making you feel special and selected for something special.
-They have honed their sales pitch by now and know how to pull heart strings.
+They have honed their sales pitch and know how to pull heart strings.

 Unscrupulous model and talent scouts have their acts down.
-Listen carefully to read between their lines.
+Take a look at what is said and what it means.

 “We’re scouting for people with your ‘look’ to model and act.” – I need to sign up as many people as possible.
 My commission depends on it.